ownerrez/mybatisnet/README.md

     - Rework design to not depend on configScope so much
     - Delete some of the FileScope/Cache logic
   - `TypeAliasDeSerializer`
-    - Add locking to prevent an Alias collision
+    - Add locking to prevent concurrent Alias collision

 ## Important!